usaid-cs/yesterday-i-learned/biology.md

+- [Woodboring beetles](https://en.wikipedia.org/wiki/Woodboring_beetle) eat wood, too.
+Other examples of [wood eating animals](https://en.wikipedia.org/wiki/Xylophagy) include the [shipworm](https://en.wikipedia.org/wiki/Teredo_navalis) and the [termite](https://en.wikipedia.org/wiki/Termite).
+- Cold sores (whether it is HSV-1 or HSV-2) are herpes on the mouth.
+How did it get there?
+Well, what do you think?
+- Mitochondria gives [brown fat](https://en.wikipedia.org/wiki/Brown_adipose_tissue), or brown adipose tissue, its (relatively) brown colour.
+- The liver produces a lot of the body heat.
+- Babies from donor sperm [are more frequently allergic to things](https://medicalxpress.com/news/2020-09-donor-conception-exposed-world-first.html).
+- Species don't need to die to continue evolving.
+Under [microevolution](https://en.wikipedia.org/wiki/Microevolution), traits are slowly selected for/against, and the species slowly changes without encountering a particularly strong [selective pressure](https://en.wikipedia.org/wiki/Evolutionary_pressure).
+- Prosthetic legs don't do anything if you have no knees.
+For that reason, if your orthopedic surgeon is talented, they save your ankles (and feet) and that acts as your new knee.
+This is called [rotationplasty](http://www.danafarberbostonchildrens.org/why-choose-us/expertise/surgery/rotationplasty.aspx), and because your ankles are still your body parts, there is less rejection than if you did something drastic like fitting titanium inside your femur.
+- Clementines are less than 1% protein by weight, and only vitamin C appears in significant amounts, making it a bad fruit nutritionally.
+- Drink acidic stuff and your teeth corrode away.
+Drink basic stuff and you get plaque buildup that rots your gums away.
+[Drink listerine all day and you get a fungal infection](https://old.reddit.com/r/explainlikeimfive/comments/j3byj6/eli5_why_is_when_a_bone_shatters_it_can_rebuild/g7c352p/) from not having bacteria eat the fungi away (supposedly).
+You can't win.
 - [Raccoons can live in the wild for 1.8 to 3.1 years](https://en.wikipedia.org/wiki/Raccoon#Life_expectancy), or, if captive, more than 20 years.
 - Anesthetics can lead to [breakdown to cartilage](https://en.wikipedia.org/wiki/Chondrolysis), presumably where the agents are applied.
 - It takes the body 7 days to convert dietary vitamin D3, [cholecalciferol](https://en.wikipedia.org/wiki/Cholecalciferol), to the active form, [calcitriol](https://en.wikipedia.org/wiki/Calcitriol).